Skip to content

 Code style

-We adhere to PEP8 and enforce proper formatting of source files using black so you should not worry about formatting source code at all, pre-commit will take care of it.
+We adhere to PEP8 and enforce proper formatting of source files using ruff format so you should not worry about formatting source code at all, pre-commit will take care of it.

-For linting we use ruff.
+For linting we use ruff check.
 Lint errors can be shown in your editor of choice by one of the editor plugins.

 File Format Correctness